Chicken pox And Varicella Vaccine: What You Need To Know

 - A rash that is bleeding or bruises develop near the rash.

-Chickenpox (Varicella).
-Centers for Disease Control and Prevention. https://www.cdc.gov/chickenpox/about/index.html
+- About the Varicella Vaccines.
+Centers for Disease Control and Prevention.
+April 28th, 2021 https://www.cdc.gov/vaccines/vpd/varicella/hcp/recommendations.html